Fred Stewart (Alberta politician): Political career

 Stewart was first elected to the Legislative Assembly of Alberta in the electoral district of Calgary North Hill in the 1986 general election.
 He defeated Noel Jantzie of the NDP and two other candidates to hold the district for the Progressive Conservatives.
 He was re-elected in the 1989 general election over Pauline Kay of the Liberals and two other candidates.
 He retired at the end of his second term in office.

+Personal life and death

+Stewart had two sons.
+He died in Calgary on August 11, 2023, having had dementia in his later years.
+He was 89.